wp-plugins/amazon-link/readme.txt

 **Cache Data Age**

 Amazon recommend that data is not stored in caches for too long, especially price and availability information.
 Adjust this setting depending on the volatility of the data you display (e.g. Titles, List Prices and Artist information rarely change, however Offer prices may change more frequently).

+**Shortcode Cache**

+If you have a site with high levels of traffic, then it may be worth while enabling the 'Shortcode cache'.
+This stores the expanded template in the site database rather than evaluating it for every visitor.
+You are trading off extra Database access and storage against Server CPU load.
+This option is currently experimental and has not been properly evaluated to see if it does actually reduce server load.

+If you are already using some other form of WordPress content cache then this will add no additional benefit.

+**SC Cache Data Age**

+The number of hours data is kept in the shortcode cache without being refreshed.
+Keep this low to ensure that the latest product details are always displayed.

 = Advanced Options =